SeanOC/sharpy/README.rst

 * Will have complete documentation soon.
 * Supports most of the Cheddar and will the full Cheddar Getter API soon.

+That all being said, sharpy is still very new and is likely to undergo some significant API changes in the near future.
+The code should be fairly safe to use as long as you understand that future releases may not be backwards compatible.

 **Get the code for sharpy, read the docs, and submit issues at our Github page:** https://github.com/saaspire/sharpy